 Today, importing from China is a crucial element of many successful businesses.
 Unfortunately, many people think it is too complicated or risky to take advantage of this tremendous opportunity.
 But if you know how, this can be a powerful way to drive profit and expand your business.

 We’ve put together this guide to help your company navigate the process, overcome common issues, and find the success you are looking for.

 The customs of each country have corresponding provisions for import authority, and general products will not have strict import requirements.
-Take importing to US as an example, importers do not need to apply for an import license, but only need to own and provide Business Tax Number (business tax number) to go through the import clearance formalities.
+Take importing to the US as an example, importers do not need to apply for an import license, but only need to own and provide a Business Tax Number to go through the import clearance formalities.

 If you do not have business or US residence status, you can obtain the importer ID by submitting this form.

 You have to communicate with Chinese factories, freight forwarders, and other partners, Their sales staff will generally have email communication, but prefer timely communication tools, in China WeChat is the most popular way of work communication, but sales staff will have WhatsApp, you can use these two mainstream IM to communicate with them in time.

 You need to take the time to study your target market, product supplier screening, forwarders, and customs clearance methods in your country.

 But before that, let’s learn why businesses prefer to import products from China and the key benefits of doing so.
 So, without any further delay, let’s dive right in.

 Why do Many Businessmen Import from China?